From Murmann Mixed-Signal Group

 Email: nhammler AT stanford DOT edu

 Nearly 60% of a cellular networks total energy consumption is used in wireless base stations and within a base station, the major part is used by a fundamentally inefficient device: Up to 80% power can be dissipated as heat by the Power Amplifier (PA).
 It is possible to increase the efficiency by operating the device in a non-ideal region but this results in non-acceptable distortion.
-One way to mitigate the distortion problem is to modify the transmitted data with the inverse distortion (digital predistortion, DPD).
+One way to decrease the distortion problem is to modify the transmitted data with the inverse distortion (digital predistortion, DPD).
 However, this technique requires to "measure" the transmitted signal and demands for another potentially expensive and power-hungry component: An Analog-to-Digital Converter (ADC).
-Today already, the ADC can make up a big portion of a base stations total cost.
+Today already, the ADC can make up a big portion of a base stations cost.

 Motivated by this "ADC bottleneck" my approach is to solve the problem at the algorithmic level and to decouple the requirements of the ADC from the signal bandwidth.
 Potentially, this would not only make today's base stations cheaper and more energy efficient but also enable future wireless technologies in a sustainable manner.